ZhouColin/mdbSocials2/README.md

 # mdbSocials

 ## Description
 Hi!
-This is my second project that I've made for Mobile Developers of Berkeley.
-This project is a Pokedex, where users can search from all of the Pokemon!
-It consists of 3 screens, you can see the total number of Pokemon, click on each to view their description, and also filter from the Pokemon list.
-I had lots of fun making this project, but in the future I would definitely try to condense some of the code I wrote for the advanced filtering.
+This is my third project that I've made for Mobile Developers of Berkeley, along with my partner Maggie Yi.
+This project is called mdbSocials, where users can look at all the social events created by MDB members, and notify if they're interested!
+It consists of 5 screens, where you can login, signup, look at events, create an event, and view an event page.
+We had lots of fun making this project, but in the future we would definitely try to condense some of the code I wrote for the advanced filtering.
 Furthermore, I managed to follow the model of MVC this time, so I definitely would like to see improvement in the future!

 ## Screen 1
 ![picture](screen1.png)